zetanumbers/posts/myosotis.md

 code behaves as intended , but I have no proof it is 100% valid.

-One other consequence would be that if a drop of a `!Leak` object panics it should be safe to use the *refered to* object, basically meaning that panic or unwind is a valid exit path from the drop implementation.
+One other consequence would be that if a drop of a `!Leak` object panics it should be safe to use the *referred to* object, basically meaning that panic or unwind is a valid exit path from the drop implementation.
 If `!Leak` type invalidates some safe type invariant of a borrowed object, then even if the drop implementation panics, it should restore this